 No person is an island

 Doing this whole entrepreneur business owner thing by yourself is hard.
 And it can get lonely.
-You’ll have times where you second-guess yourself.
-And times, where you might miss having co-workers and talking to other people, live and in person.
+You’ll have times when you second-guess yourself.
+And times when you might miss having co-workers and talking to other people, live and in person.

 But just because you’re running a business by yourself doesn’t mean that you must be alone.
 Get out there and network with other business owners like yourself.
 This can be at in-person networking meetings where you live.
 It can be online virtually.